ethereum/guide/mining.md

 # Mining on Ethereum with eth

 Mining on Ethereum with `eth` is simple.
 If you need to mine with a single GPU then, just running` eth` will be sufficient.
 If not you can use a combination of `eth` and `ethminer`.
+This works on all platforms, though Linux is usually the easiest to set up.

 ## Mining on a single GPU